wp-plugins/mobile-client-detection-plugin/readme.txt

 Or if you need to load alternate CSS/JS files for a specific browsers:
 This plug-in provides the required variable for serving a customized version of your theme!!

-Currently it can detect the following user-agents: Android, Blackberry, iPad, iPhone, iPod, IE mobile, Kindle, SymbianOS, PalmOS, webOS and GoogleBot mobile.
+Currently it can detect the following mobile platforms: Android, Blackberry, iPad, iPhone, iPod, IE mobile, Kindle, SymbianOS, PalmOS, webOS and GoogleBot mobile.

-Beside that it can detect various desktop platforms & browsers - so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).
+Beside that it can detect various desktop platforms / browsers - so it's quite handy for fixing things for specific user-agents (instead of using conditional CSS).